-The Anatomy Museum at the University of Otago was established in 1874, three years after the University itself was founded and only 26 years after the first official settlers arrived in Dunedin.
+The Anatomy Museum at the University of Otago was established in 1875, four years after the University itself was founded and only 27 years after the first official settlers arrived in Dunedin.

 It holds a large collection of anatomical specimens and models, many of which are unique in Oceania.
 Some models date back to the late 1800s (porcelain models by Steger and wax models by Ziegler).
 Although there is a "hands-on" policy regarding museum specimens and models, historic and fragile items are protected in cases.

 It is an extremely valuable resource for students and researchers.
 The museum 'tour' is also one the most popular events during the New Zealand International Science Festival.

 Virtual Anatomy Museum Study - Available until 21st November 2020

 For a limited time only, help PhD student Ruth Warren in her study investigating visitor experiences within the Virtual Anatomy Museum.
 The W.D.
 Trotter Anatomy Museum has been recreated in a virtual environment for the purposes of this study that allows participants to explore the collection on their own computer.
 For more information and to register, follow this link: Virtual Anatomy Museum Study

 Health Science students currently taking papers in the Department of Anatomy are advised to check their lab manuals or 'AnatomyStudent' Moodle, MedMoodle, or Blackboard, for Semester hours of access.
 We are not open weekends or public holidays.

 Postgraduate students and staff from any department in the university may apply for research-based access through the Museum Curator or a senior member of the academic staff from the Department of Anatomy.

 Some of the models in the museum are available for use by other University of Otago departments in their teaching.